forrestcoward/forrestcoward.github.io/git-submodules.md

 <h1>Submodule Merge Conflcits</h1>

-If the submodule commit diverges independently in some set of branches, this introduces the possibility of merge conflicts within the submodule path when these branches are merged.
+If super repository submodule commit diverges independently in some set of branches, this introduces the possibility of merge conflicts within the submodule path when these branches are merged.

 <h4>Examining Submodule Merge Conflicts</h4>